Fatehgarh Sahib district

+Fatehgarh Sahib and the municipal council in Sirhind.
+The district is part of the Patiala division.

-The district came into existence on 13 April 1992, Baisakhi Day and derives its name from Sahibzada Fateh Singh, the youngest son of 10th Guru Gobind Singh, who along with his brother was bricked-up alive on the orders of Suba Sirhind, Wazir Khan in 1704, and which is now the site of the 'Gurudwara Fatehgarh Sahib'.
+The district came into existence on 13 April 1992, Baisakhi Day and derives its name from Sahibzada Fateh Singh, the youngest son of 10th Guru Gobind Singh, who along with his brother was bricked-up alive on the orders of Wazir Khan, the Mughal Governor of Sirhind, in 1704.
+At the site the Gurudwara Fatehgarh Sahib now stands.

 As of 2011, it is the second least populous district of Punjab (out of 22), after Barnala.

 History

 During the British era, this region was primarily part of the princely states of Patiala State and Nabha State.
 It was then known as the Bassi District, comprising the Sirhind and Dhuri tehsils of Patiala State—though Dhuri is not part of the District today, while Amloh formed a separate district under Nabha State.

 After Patiala, Nabha acceded to the Dominion of India, the princely states were reorganized, and Fatehgarh Sahib became a district within the newly formed Patiala and East Punjab States Union (PEPSU).
 However, in 1953, this district was merged into Patiala District.

 The region later regained district status on 13 April 1992, on the occasion of Baisakhi Day.